Home » Type » Bread » Vegan Quick Bread » Vegan Banana Bread (Healthy + Easy)

 Commonly Asked Questions

 Can I make this recipe oil-free?
 Yes!
-I have made banana bread oil-free by replacing the oil with applesauce, and it was just as good and even healthier.
-The loaf was a little denser, but the flavor was still great.
+You can use applesauce in place of oil.
+It’s just as good and even healthier.
+The loaf was a little denser, but the flavor is still great!

 Can I make banana bread without baking soda?
-Yes, oftentimes, I will make banana bread using 2 heaping teaspoons of baking powder with great results, but I have left the baking soda in the recipe because I know some may prefer to add it as it also helps brown the top of the loaf.
-Just know that if you don’t have it on hand, you’ll be fine just using baking powder only.
+Yes, I’ve successfully used just 2 heaping teaspoons of baking powder with great results.
+I have left the baking soda in the recipe since some may prefer to add it.
+It does help brown the top of the loaf.

 Can I freeze banana bread?
-Sure thing.
-You can safely store banana bread in the freezer.
-It will stay fresh for up to 2 months if stored in a freezer-safe container or bag.
-Simply let it thaw in the refrigerator before eating.
-Banana bread can also be stored, covered, on the counter for up to 3 – 4 days or in the refrigerator for up to a week.
+Yes, you can store it in the freezer for up to 2 months in a freezer-safe container or bag.
+Let it thaw in the refrigerator before eating.

 Can I make muffins instead?
-Yep, and they are so good!
-Use this Banana Chocolate Chip Muffins recipe as your guide.
+Yes, and they are so good!
+We love this Banana Chocolate Chip Muffins.
 If you don’t care for the chocolate chips, omit them altogether or replace them with walnuts.

 top down view of plate with slice of banana bread with butter.